melfm/notes/docs/machine_learning/bagrandforest.md

 The OOB observation can be used to estimate the test error.
 So we don't need a train/test split.

 # Boosting
+- Train a sequence of low capacity models.
+- Weight the training cases differently for each model in the sequence.
+- We up weight the cases the previous model got wrong and we down weight the cases the model got right.
+- So that the next model in the sequence doesn't waste its time trying to model cases that are already correct.
+- Instead it uses its resources to try to deal with cases the other models are getting wrong.
+- One of the big advantages is focusing resources on modelling the tricky cases without wasting time going over the easy cases again.

 Similar to bagging but the trees are grown sequentially.
 Each tree is grown using info from prev tree.
 No bootstrap involved, each tree is fit on a modified version of the original data set.

 ## Adaboost